mgblackwater/stevekinney.net/content/courses/testing/snapshot-test-maintenance.md

 ### Step 2: Update Intentionally, Not Blindly

-Look, I know we're all busy and deadlines are looming, but **don't just automatically update the snapshot** without thinking.
+I know we're all busy and deadlines are looming, but **don't just automatically update the snapshot** without thinking.
 I mean, come on, that's just asking for it. 😅

-If the changes are valid—such as a visual tweak or expected output changes—*then* you can confidently run:
+If the changes are valid—such as a visual tweak or expected output changes—_then_ you can confidently run:

 ```bash
 npx vitest --update